dotnet/aspnetcore/src/Framework/README.md

 # Framework

-Contains packages that provide reference assembles, default sets APIs for building ASP.NET Core applications, and assets used for self-contained deployments.
+Contains packages that bundle reference and implementation assembles for Microsoft.AspNetCore.App.Runtime shared framework and for use in targeting pack installers.

 ## Description

 The following contains a description of each sub-directory in the `Framework` directory.

 - `App.Ref.Internal`: Empty project for identifying the non-stable version of AspNetCore at the time the targeting pack was last built.
-This package does not ship internally.
+This package does not ship and is for internal use.
 - `App.Ref`: Contains reference assemblies, documentation, and other design-time assets
 - `App.Runtime`: Provides a default set of APIs for building ASP.NET Core applications, and assets used for self-contained deployments.